 Because I had leftover ingredients from the Chicken Caesar Salad I shared earlier this week, I decided to use them up by making little bite size versions.
 Caesar Salad overload?
 Never!
 Especially not when you transform them into these cute little cups.

 I love bite size food not only because they’re cute, but also because you don’t need crockery or utensils (very attractive for someone who doesn’t have a (working) dishwasher).
 Plus the other big benefit of this recipe is that you can prepare all the elements in advance – including the wonton cups which stay crispy for days in an airtight container.
 Then on the day, you simply toss all the caesar salad ingredients in a bowl and spoon into the wonton cups.

 I’ve tried salads in cups before.
 What I found is that salads in vinaigrette or similar watery dressings don’t really work that well.
 You need a salad with a thick dressing so the salad stays together and doesn’t fall out when you take a bite.
 Caesar salad is perfect because the dressing holds everything in the cup with each bite.

 And you know how the best part of caesar salads are the crunchy croutons?
-Well, you get even more crunch with these cups!
+Well, you get even more crunch with these Caesar Salad Wonton Cups!
 Perfect crunch to greens ratio if you ask me. 🙂

 Signing off, keeping this post short and sweet because I think I dribbled on enough about Caesar Salad earlier this week!
 Love to hear if you give this a go!